zhongzhou1/dPantherAzureTranslate/README.md

 6. Accept all agreements and licenses to start the installation.
 7. In the search box, type Newtonsoft.Json to install the latest stable version.
 8. In the search box, type RestSharp to install the latest stable version.
+9. From the menu bar, select Build > Configuration Manager.
+10. In the Active solution platform frop-down box, select New.
+11. In the Type or select the new platform frop-down box:  *If you are runing 64-bit Windows, select x64.  *If you are running 32-bit Windows, select x86

 #### PyCharm
-1. In the upper-left corner, click file and choose settings.
+1. At the upper-left corner of PyCharm, click "file" and choose “settings”.
-2. Choose project and click Project Interpreter.
+2. Choose project and click "Project Interpreter".
-3. In the upper-right corner, select "+".
+3. In the upper-right corner of PyCharm, select "+".
 4. Search youtube_dl and pafy and click "Install Package" button to install.